Victoria Park Transit Plaza and Bus Terminal

-Brown + Storey Architects, working on a team led by Stevens Group Architect, produced an innovative and award-winning urban design for the public spaces and bus terminal that surround a revitalized Victoria Park subway station in Toronto.
+Brown + Storey Architects Inc., working on a team led by Stevens Group Architect, produced an innovative and award-winning urban design for the public spaces and bus terminal that surround a revitalized Victoria Park subway station in Toronto.
 The project, completed in 2011, replaced cavernous aspects of the original station architecture, producing better pedestrian spaces and platform areas while making room adjacent to the site for beneficial redevelopment.

 The main Transit Plaza is an open hard surface space that occupies both sides of Victoria Park Avenue aligned with the west wall of the station, claiming the area underneath the overhead bridges with a striated surface composed of bands of concrete and unit masonry.
 To take advantage of the addition of a new light and crosswalk linking the pedestrians to the east and west sides of the street, the west side of Victoria Park Avenue is included into the urban motif by creating a new sidewalk that is tied into the Transit Plaza by pavement patterns, planting and benches.
 Facilities for bicycle storage and bicycle parking are provided.